 As one of the major cloud drive services, Dropbox can be applied through most of your devices like computer and mobile phone.
 You can upload files and folders you need to view on other devices or share to others to Dropbox, making Dropbox a cloud storage center of your massive content.

 Dropbox allows you to create or upload as many folders as you want.
 Once you keep files in folders with different classifications, it will take you less time to track content or manage files in Dropbox, but save more time for you to complete your work and share to others.

 - Simple Sharing

-To make things simple, it is obviously more accessible both for you and recipients to share Dropbox folder from your Dropbox to others instead of sharing each file one by one.
-Because no one wants to get large amounts of receiving tasks all at once.
+To make things simple, it is obviously more accessible both for you and recipients to share Dropbox folder instead of sharing each file one by one, because no one wants to get large amounts of receiving tasks all at once.